FrogCosmonaut/pykm3-codec/README.md

 ## Features

 - Full support for Western and Japanese character sets
-- Implementation as a standard Python codec
+- Implementation as a standard Python codec, easy to use
+- Byte to int, int to byte, little endian converter util
+- LRU Cache for fast batch encoding/decoding

 ## Installation